Nandithaln/samsung-riscv/README.md

 <details>
 <summary
 >
-<b>Task 5:</b>
+<b>Task 5 and Task 6:</b>
- This task is to add project name with brief overview and components required
+ This task is to add project name with brief overview and components required with working vedio
 </summary>

 ### Overview